EmSomsanook/Kaohom-Jewelry-Business-Analysis/README.md

 This analysis is based on 35,000 sales records from 2022 to 2024, with total revenue consistently reaching approximately $10 million.
 76% of sales were generated through physical branches, while 24% came from the online website.
 The average Customer Lifetime Value(CLV) across all channels is approximately $550, with a mean Customer Acquisition Cost (CAC) ratio of 15.
 These figures indicate that the business is both healthy and profitable.
 Strong customer retention plays a key role, with 72% of customers being repeat buyers and only 28% making a one-time purchase.
 This high retention rate suggests effective customer engagement and long-term value creation.

 ## Insights Deep-Dive
-### Demographic Insights (Customer Understanding)
+### Demographic Insights (Customer Understanding and Branch Contribution and Comparative Metrics)
+- Customer share by branch shows the highest contribution from the online website at 23.5%, followed by the Luang Prabang shop at 21.7% and the Vientiane shop at 20.3%.
+However, total sales are still dominated by physical branches at 76.5%, with online contributing 23.5%.
+This indicates clear potential to grow the online channel further while also strengthening CRM efforts for offline customers.
+- Customer data shows that 60% of our buyers are Lao citizens, with 20% from Thailand and 20% from other nationalities.
+Gender distribution is nearly balanced at 50/50.
+This insight shows strong local support, showing a point of pride and proof of product-market fit in our home country.
+At the same time, with 40% of customers being non-Lao, we see clear potential for international growth.
+This diversity signals that our product quality and pricing are competitive beyond local borders.
+The balanced gender ratio also suggests we should maintain inclusive marketing strategies, avoiding assumptions that jewelry appeals primarily to women.
+This helps us avoid gender bias and better serve a wider audience.
+-
 ### Spending Trends and Expense Metrics
 ### CLV and CAC Ratio
 ### Influencer ROI & Efficiency
-### Branch Contribution and Comparative Metrics
 ### Key Product Performance
 ### Sales Trend and Growth Rate
 - Revenue held steady at around $10 million per month, with a sharp 300% spike in December 2024.
 Monthly orders averaged about 1,000, also seeing a similar spike.
 The sudden jump was mainly due to my data mock-up not being as realistic as it should’ve been.
 It's a good reminder of how important accurate test data is for reliable analysis.
-- We saw a 42% growth in March 2022, driven by the sale of 8 natural diamond anklets and 7 natural diamond necklaces.
-Another 22% growth came in December 2022, following strong performance from the MichaelAcademy campaign in November.
-The CLV/CAC ratio reached an impressive 81.90, thanks to a relatively low customer acquisition cost of $8.94 and strong customer lifetime value.
+- March 2022 recorded a 42% growth rate, driven by a 15% reduction in marketing spend and a 33.8% increase in customer numbers.
+December 2022 saw 22% growth, influenced by the performance of the MichaelAcademy campaign in November.
+The campaign achieved a CLV/CAC ratio of 81.90, supported by a low CAC of $8.94 and strong customer value.
+These insights can be applied to improve the effectiveness of future campaigns.
 -
 ### Net Earnings
 ### Email Funnel Performance: Drop-Off & Conversion Analysis